-Although many of our partners have differ in their interests or agendas, they all share one thing in common: They all believe we should — and can — create a world in which all we produce and consumer can sustain us while respecting the planet, each other, and the next generations.
+Although many of our partners differ in their interests or agendas, they all have one thing in common: They all believe we should — and can — create a world in which all we produce and consume can sustain us, while respecting the planet, each other, and the next generations.

-Since 1969 through today, we continue to build capacity, expertise, policy, tools and methodologies that will enable change that matters.
-Yet we can’t do it alone.
+Since 1969 through today, we build capacity, expertise, policy, tools and methodologies that enable change that matters.
+But we can’t do this alone.
 Ultimately we all need to become change-makers – smallholder farmers, miners, cutters, dyers, brands, businesses, governments and consumers alike.
 Creating change that matters, requires us all to change together.

-If that sounds like you too, and believe you could make a contribution to our vision, please contact us to find out more.
+If you believe you could make a contribution to our vision, please contact us to find out more.

 We work with producers and traders such as: